The Nature of Agnosticism Part 5

 I think these conflations result from some combination of unclear and wishful thinking; and are amplified by various social structures.
 I'll incorporate the idea of a plausibility structure to explain the believability of these sorts of claims.
 A plausibility structure is the social matrix within which a belief system becomes credible.
 Religious experience is only believable because it happens within a community that legitimates it through shared assumptions, practices, and language.
 Once internalized, these structures make alternative views seem unintelligible or threatening, reinforcing belief.
 These claims are more believable given certain background assumptions, while the structure also amplifies known cognitive biases that prime people into finding these things more acceptable than what they warrant.
 These act as social conditions of belief, where miracles are only persuasive within certain interpretive frameworks, essentially amplifying biases while filtering disconfirming evidence.
 The believability of these claims normally rests on one or many of errors in reasoning or cognitive biases.
 This list might not be exhaustive but common errors include:

-Anecdotal Evidence: Relying on personal stories or isolated examples instead of systematic evidence.
-People may treat a single spiritual experience as proof of divine reality, ignoring alternative explanations or the lack of broader data.
-Example: “My aunt prayed and recovered from cancer — therefore miracles are real.”
+1. Anecdotal Evidence: This occurs when someone relies on personal stories or isolated cases instead of systematic evidence.
+In religious contexts, a single spiritual experience may be treated as proof of divine reality, even though alternative explanations remain available and no broader evidential base is offered.
+So, for instance, someone might say, “My aunt prayed and recovered from cancer—therefore miracles are real.”

-• Narrative Fallacy: The tendency to construct coherent stories out of random or unrelated events, giving them meaning and causation where there may be none.
-Religious believers may weave disparate experiences into a divine narrative.
-Example: “I missed my bus, met a stranger, and got a job through them, God clearly planned it.”
+2. Narrative Fallacy: This is the tendency to impose a coherent story on events that may in fact be random or unrelated, supplying meaning and causation where neither has been established.
+Religious believers may therefore weave otherwise disconnected experiences into a divine narrative.
+For example, someone might reason, “I missed my bus, met a stranger, and got a job through them—God clearly planned it.”

-• Social Proof Heuristic: Assuming something is true or good simply because many others believe or do it.
-Example: “Millions of people have felt God’s presence, it must be real.”
+5. Social Proof Heuristic: This involves treating something as true or good simply because many other people believe it or participate in it.
+In religious contexts, the sheer number of believers or testimonies can be mistaken for evidence.
+Thus someone might argue, “Millions of people have felt God’s presence, so it must be real.”

-• Motivated Reasoning: Using reasoning to justify preexisting desires or beliefs rather than to discover truth.
-People interpret ambiguous experiences in ways that confirm their hopes or identity.
-Example: A believer interprets a coincidence as divine guidance because they want to feel chosen.
+6. Motivated Reasoning: Here, reasoning is used less to discover the truth than to justify preexisting desires, commitments, or identities.
+People often interpret ambiguous experiences in ways that confirm what they already hope to be true.
+For example, a believer may interpret a coincidence as divine guidance because they want to feel chosen or reassured.

-• Patternicity: The tendency to find meaningful patterns in random data.
-Humans are wired to connect dots even when no real pattern exists.
-Example: Seeing a cloud shaped like a cross and taking it as a divine sign.
+10. Patternicity: This is the tendency to detect meaningful patterns in random or unrelated data.
+Humans are naturally inclined to connect dots, even when no genuine pattern is there.
+In religious contexts, this can turn ordinary coincidences into signs.
+For example, seeing a cloud shaped like a cross may be interpreted as a divine message.

-• Agenticity: The tendency to attribute events to intentional agents, often supernatural ones, even when they could arise naturally.
-Example: Believing a storm occurred because a deity was angry.
+11. Agenticity: This is the tendency to attribute events to intentional agents, including supernatural ones, even when natural explanations are sufficient.
+Rather than seeing events as impersonal or accidental, people infer agency behind them.
+For example, someone may conclude that a storm occurred because a deity was angry.

-• Representative Heuristic: Judging probability by resemblance to a typical case rather than actual likelihood.
-Example: “That vision felt holy, like the ones prophets describe, so it must be divine.”
+12. Representative Heuristic: This involves judging probability by resemblance to a familiar or typical case rather than by actual likelihood.
+In religion, an experience may be judged divine simply because it feels similar to how divine experiences are imagined or described in tradition.
+For example, someone might think, “That vision felt holy, like the ones prophets describe, so it must be divine.”

-• Bayesian Reasoning Failure: Neglecting to weigh prior probabilities when evaluating extraordinary claims.
-In other words, failing to recognize how unlikely a supernatural explanation is compared to natural ones.
-Example: Interpreting an unlikely coincidence as a miracle without considering how many coincidences occur daily.
+15. Bayesian Reasoning Failure: This occurs when someone neglects prior probabilities while evaluating extraordinary claims, failing to ask how likely a supernatural explanation is compared with more ordinary alternatives.
+As a result, unusual events may be treated as miraculous simply because they are striking.
+For example, someone may interpret an unlikely coincidence as a miracle without considering how many coincidences occur every day.

-• Self-Identity Preservation: People resist evidence that threatens their worldview or identity, since belief often becomes part of the self.
-Example: A lifelong believer ignores evidence against miracles because losing belief would shatter their sense of self.
+16. Self-Identity Preservation: People often resist evidence that threatens their worldview because belief is tied not only to ideas but also to identity.
+When religion becomes part of the self, counterevidence can feel personally destabilizing rather than merely intellectually challenging.
+For example, a lifelong believer may dismiss evidence against miracles because abandoning that belief would unsettle their entire sense of self.

 Each conflation can be traced back to one or many of these more fundamental reasoning failures.
 These can also be seen as epistemic failures embedded within the reasoning patterns accepted as common practice within a community.
 What I mean by this, is there tends to be epistemic norms, rules guiding belief acquisition, taken for granted by religious communities and reinforced as standard procedure (often not explicitly stated, but generally recognized and reproduced by subsequent generations within the community).
 Take scientific inference for example.
 It is common practice that a peer review is required before something is published.
 The function of this is to reduce the amount of poor quality studies being accepted by publishers; ensuring a level of quality such that other researchers can be confident citing the research when developing their own research.
 This is an institutional level filter, but there are more fundamental norms inherent to scientific practice such as "Suspend judgement when evidence is insufficient", "claims must be supported by evidence", "Methods and data should be shared so others can independently verify results", and "hypotheses should be unambiguously stated and testable".
 These norms essentially tell you whether you have knowledge.
 In religious communities, their norms are often not outright stated, but there are certainly identifiable through their behaviors and customs.
 For example, you are often incentivized and encouraged to assign meaning to illusory correlations.
 You can recognize this when people "give praise to god" during religious ceremonies.
 Another example, people are encouraged to give high significance to anecdotal evidence when it confirms various tenants of the worldview, and are discouraged to critically reflect on such evidence.
 This is often seen as "witnessing" or "sharing testimonials" during religious ceremonies.
 These poor epistemic norms lead to the conflations listed above, which then reinforces the communities plausibility structure.
 The assumptions and practices guiding the community are never thoroughly examined, people are disincentivized from critical examination.